 It is more about the quality of your content rather than the quantity.
-If you have 25 posts that are poorly written and will never stand a chance to rank, why write them?
+If you have 25 poorly written posts and will never stand a chance to rank, why write them?

 You would do better with ten amazing articles that are well-optimized, properly formatted, and ready for Google to find and rank.

 Get started on the right social media platform

 The truth is that Google will take some time to learn about your site and rank your content.
 That means you need to find another way to get people to visit your site.

 You are going to want to use social media.